manuelbirlo/HUP-3D_renderer/README.md

 ## Baseline Evaluation of Rendered Images

-We have empployed a state-of-the-art deep learning (DL) model designed for other datasets like (HO-3D)[https://github.com/shreyashampali/ho3d] which has been adopted for our HO-3D dataset and can be found here: (HUP-3D-model)[https://github.com/razvancaramalau/HUP-3D-model]
+We have employed a state-of-the-art deep learning (DL) model designed for other datasets like (HO-3D)[https://github.com/shreyashampali/ho3d] which has been adopted for our HO-3D dataset and can be found here: (HUP-3D-model)[https://github.com/razvancaramalau/HUP-3D-model]

 ## Citations